fluid-project/infusion-docs/src/documents/tutorial-prefsFramework/CreatingAPrefsEditor.md

 Let’s look at this more closely:
 <pre class="highlight">
 <code class="hljs javascript">protoTree: {
-    autoPilot: "${autoPilot}"
+    heatedSeats: "${heatedSeats}"
 }</code></pre>

 A protoTree contains key/value pairs, where
 * the key is a selector _name_ specified in the `selectors` option, and
 * the value is the specification for what to render into the DOM node referenced by the selector.

-Here, the one key `autoPilot` refers to the selector named autoPilot i.e. the reference to the checkbox in the HTML template.
+Here, the one key `heatedSeats` refers to the selector named heatedSeats i.e. the reference to the checkbox in the HTML template.
-The value is a reference to the `autoPilot` property of Panel’s data model.
+The value is a reference to the `heatedSeats` property of Panel’s data model.
 In the Infusion Framework, an _IoC reference_ (IoC stands for Inversion of Control) is a reference to an object in the current context using a particular syntax – specifically, the form `{context-name}.some.path.segments`.
 _Coming soon: More information about IoC references._